-I hold a Bachelors (BA) in Philosophy and Psychology, a Masters (MA) in Counseling Psychology, and a Doctorate (Psy.D.) in Clinical Psychology.
+I hold a Bachelors (BA) in Psychology and Philosophy, a Masters (MA) in Counseling Psychology, and a Doctorate (Psy.D.) in Clinical Psychology.
 Via the Board of Behavioral Sciences (BBSE), I am licensed in CA as a Marriage Family Therapist (MFT), though I do as much individual therapy.
 I’m a clinical member of the California Association of Marriage and Family Therapists (CAMFT), a member of the Association For Contextual Behavioral Science (ACBS), and a member of the Depth Psychology Alliance.
 As well, I’m a member of: Mindfulness and Psychotherapy, and Mindfulness for Chronic Pain and Illness subgroups at the UCSD Center for Mindfulness.
 I am also Certified as a Professional Life Coach, and a member of iCOACH International (ICI).
+My CA License No: MFC28642.
+My NPI No: 1750897443.

-I have 33 years experience in the mental health field (including internships), having worked in a wide variety of settings, with different populations.
+I started my first internship when I was 19 … I have focused singularly on psychotherapy my entire life.
+I’m now 60 years old, and have over 40 years experience in the mental health field (including internships), having worked in a wide variety of settings, with different populations.
 Among them: community residential treatment centers for geriatric patients, day programs in psychotic milieu therapy, and outpatient clinics for addictions/brief therapy.
 I’ve designed and implemented psychotherapy protocols for residential adolescent programs.
 I’ve had extensive experience doing cognitive-behavior interventions at a San Francisco depression and anxiety treatment center for adults (in individual, couples, and family modalities).
 I’ve conducted a host of educational and therapeutic groups, as well as working in a hospital setting for clinical research, including supervising interns.
 Recently, as cutting edge intervention for anxiety/panic symptoms, for applications to medicine–illness/pain, and for achieving optimal sports performance, I’ve trained in mindfulness practices, including but not limited to, meditation.
-I provide life coaching for individuals.

 Communities of Interest/Purpose/Practice